Finding the Right Amplified Phone

 How Much and What Kind of Amplification?

 Amplified phones boost volume.
 Check the phone you're considering to see if the volume will be adequate.
-Some will increase volume by 10 dB while others can increase it by up to 50 dB.
+Some will increase the volume by 10 dB while others can increase it by up to 50 dB.
+Some will boost ringer volume even further.

 In many instances having an amplified ringer or some type of visual indicator (such as a flashing light) to alert the user of an incoming call is critical for those with a more significant hearing loss.
 It is also possible to purchase amplified ringers and handsets versus an entirely new phone.